• Interesting views of many international newspapers on dog eating in Vietnam

 dog-meat-in-vietnam

-In 2013, Reuters also reported on the dog eating habits of the Vietnamese in the article "Dogs in Vietnam - Not just dinner anymore"
+In 2013, Reuters also reported on the dog-eating habits of the Vietnamese in the article "Dogs in Vietnam - Not Just Dinner Anymore"

 Accordingly, from the year 2013, some Hanoians have begun to have innovative thinking about eating dog meat.
 Nguyen Bao Sinh, owner of a pet resort, said that Vietnamese people are no longer obsessed with food issues and that they have a higher standard of living.
 Consequently, eating dog meat is considered a "brutal" act.

 The newspaper also reflects on a local vendor in Cao Xa, a dog meat supply center in the outskirts of Hanoi.
 The owner of the vendor told Reuters that his village used to have a supply of 2 tons of dog meat per day for restaurants.
-Dog meat is still popular in Vietnam - whether fried, skewered or baked - largely because of the belief that eating it brings good luck.
+Dog meat is still popular in Vietnam - whether fried, skewered, or grilled - largely because of the belief that eating it brings good luck.

-The interview of the Reuters also mentioned a student who ate dog meat for the wish of luck before his university entrance exam - five years have passed, no one knows whether he has passed the exam or not.
+The interview of Reuters also mentioned a student who ate dog meat for the wish of luck before his university entrance exam - five years have passed, and no one knows whether he has passed the exam or not.

-"More and more people in Vietnam are slowly protesting against eating dog meat, but it is still a deeply rooted habit among Vietnamese people," the BBC reported.
+"More and more people in Vietnam are slowly protesting against eating dog meat, but it is still a deeply rooted habit among Vietnamese people," the BBC reported

-The BBC reported on September 12: "Vietnam's Capital Hanoi Urges Residents to Stop Eating Dog and Cat Meat" with the sapo line: "The capital of Vietnam - Hanoi - is proposing to people stop eating dog meat because of its bad affect to the image of the city as well as the risks to people’s health”
+The BBC reported on September 12: "Vietnam's Capital Hanoi Urges Residents to Stop Eating Dog and Cat Meat" with the sapo line: "The capital of Vietnam - Hanoi - is proposing to people stop eating dog meat because of its bad effect to the image of the city as well as the risks to people’s health”

 The newspaper also cites some comments of Vietnamese online users, in which the remark is: "Dog meat should not be completely banned, it should be put under a higher-rate tax or only be allowed trafficking in some certain areas"